 Presidio Bike Map.
 This tool can help you can chart the best course for your peloton, noting trail access rules, how steep streets are, and the all-important restroom locations.

 Guidance and Practice – Practice makes progress!
 But before setting off, you'll want to be sure you know how to bike.
 Many families in the area like using the quiet parking lot just inside the Presidio's 14th Avenue Gate to work on important skills, like riding in a straight line.
 For beginners and those in need of a confidence boost, the

 Presidio YMCA offers a free

 Y Bike Learn to Ride Program, co-sponsored by the Presidio Trust.
-Available first Sunday of every month at Presidio Picnic and throughout the year (cancels for rain).
 Their friendly instructors provide a safe environment by blocking off the street and all the equipment you need to get on the road, including kid and adult bikes (first come, first serve).
 The Y also offers an ongoing Afterschool Bike Club, and in the fall they have a Family Bike Clinic, and in December their YBike holiday bike build and their annual Family Bike Parade.
-More information about all programs can be found
+More information about all programs can be found at the

 And You're Off!